WHAT IS IT WORTH? $$$$

 Marconi Mark VIII Camera Chain (working)

-asking price by seller: $12,000 My estimated max value: $300 to $500
+unrealistic price: $12,000 actual estimated max value: $300 to $500

 Reasons: